 As a mobile notary service provider, it is not practical for us to use public transportation or a bicycle to travel to scheduled appointments with our customers.

-We will prefer to use local or regional vendors and suppliers to reduce product delivery time, transportation costs, and fuel consumption.
+We will prefer to use local, Colorado, or regional vendors and suppliers to reduce product delivery time, transportation costs, and fuel consumption.

 5.0 Water Conservation

 Our water use for drinking, food preparation, cleaning, hygiene, and irrigation is minimal.

 We use low-flow showerheads and toilets to conserve water.